Honors Program Guidelines

 • A student who decides to leave the Schreyer Honors College becomes a ‘regular’ sociology or criminology major and may lose any special arrangements and substitutions they received as a Schreyer student.

 • This means they may have to fulfill other major requirements or take additional classes in order to graduate.
-If you are thinking of leaving please discuss this with the Honors Advisor well in advance of graduation.
+If you are thinking of leaving please discuss this with the Honors Adviser well in advance of graduation.

 Expectations for The Honors Thesis